Police Officers: In Search of Coherence and Resilience

 We hope and pray to find peace in our lives when we are challenged by the trials that come our way.
 We seek to reach agreements for lasting peace between people and nations.
 We desire peace for ourselves and between all people and all nations.

 We can help co-create an energetic field of peace as we choose peace within our own hearts.
 People around the world are joining together online to concentrate their efforts for world peace.
-As part of this celebration, HeartMath Institute is asking its supporters to participate with us in a World Peace Day Care Focus on Monday, Sept.
-21st in our Global Care Room.
-This online room is a place to take a little extra time today to become more peaceful within and radiate it out to the world.
+The Global Care Room anonline room is a place to take a little extra time to become more peaceful within and radiate it out to the world.
 Continue reading

 Inroads In Trauma Treatment: Self-Regulating Emotions